 Once a crisis situation has been stabilized, the child's DDD support coordinator and DCS case manager should be notified if they are not already aware of the situation.

-If you are a licensed foster parent, in addition to informing the DDD support coordinator and DCS case manager, your licensing specialist should be notified and a Unusual Incident Report Form must be completed.
+If you are a licensed foster parent, in addition to informing the DDD support coordinator and DCS case manager, your licensing specialist should be notified and a Unusual Incident Report Form (Spanish) must be completed.

 If your child qualifies for DDD services, then ask if your child qualifies for respite, which can be up to 600 hours (25 days) per fiscal year.
+If you are not licensed, talk to your DDD coordinator about using DDD respite.

 If you are a licensed foster parent, contact your licensing worker as DDD respite would need to be approved through your licensing agency.